nose-devs/nose/functional_tests/doc_tests/test_issue142/errorclass_failure.rst

     ----------------------------------------------------------------------
     Ran 2 tests in ...s
     <BLANKLINE>
-    OK
+    OK (TODO=1)

-Exception detail strings of errorclass errors are always printed when -v is in effect, whether the errorclass is failure or non-failure.
+Exception detail strings of errorclass errors are always printed when -v is in effect, regardless of whether the error is ignored.
 Note that exception detail strings may have more than one line.

     >>> run(argv=["nosetests", "-v", "--with-todo", misc_test],
     ...     plugins=[TodoPlugin(), Skip(), Deprecated()])